Emotion Understanding

 One more line of research examines how learning is affected by the order of how information is presented: For example, will children be more likely to infer teaching when information is presented in a well-timed, clearly focused sequence?
 Will they learn differently after watching an identical set of actions and events being presented in different orders?
 We examine these questions in the context of causal learning.
 Here is an example of stimuli used in one of the studies.
 After watching the video, do you think the yellow blocks are Blickets?

 In collaboration with members of the CaDas lab, we also explore ways to simulate learning/teaching using computational modelling and data science tools.
 One example is the model of cooperative inference, which provides a measure of communication effectiveness between a teacher and a learner in a cooperative setting.
-Another example is computational framework which attempts to unify teaching and active learning.
+Another example is a computational framework which attempts to unify teaching and active learning.